kora-projects/kora-docs/mkdocs/docs/v2/en/guides/messaging-kafka.md

     ```kotlin title="build.gradle.kts"
     dependencies {
-        implementation("ru.tinkoff.kora:kafka")
-        implementation("ru.tinkoff.kora:json-module")
+        // ... existing dependencies ...

+        implementation("io.koraframework:kafka")
+        implementation("io.koraframework:json-common")
     }
     ```

-Kafka support in Kora comes from `KafkaModule`, and JSON support is important because we want to send structured event objects instead of raw strings.
+Kafka support in Kora comes from a single `kafka` artifact, which brings the Apache Kafka client (`4.3.1` in Kora `2.0.0.RC1`) with it.
+JSON support matters because we want to send structured event objects instead of raw strings, and the code generator for both the publisher and the listener already lives in the `annotation-processors` / `symbol-processors` artifact you apply.

 ## Modules { #modules }